Bacon's Castle |

 (1861 - 1862), Newport News

-The extant Young's Mill Redoubt (four guns) on Deep Creek, at Warwick Blvd. and Oyster Point Road, was part of the Poquoson River Line.
+The extant Young's Mill Redoubt (four guns) on Deep Creek, at 13055 Warwick Blvd., near Oyster Point Road, was part of the Poquoson River Line.
 The Howard's Bridge Redoubt (four guns) and the Harwood's Mill Redoubt (one gun) near Tabb in York County both may no longer exist.
 The Confederates evacuated this line in April 1862.

-Also of interest is Endview Plantation on Yorktown Road (admission fee), and the U.S.S.
+Also of interest is Endview Plantation (built 1769) on Yorktown Road (admission fee), and the U.S.S.
 Monitor Center at the Mariners' Museum on Warwick Blvd. (admission fee).

 Camp Winfield Scott